estrategasdigitales/nazonokusa/jx/docs/overview.md

 A handful of general recipes for document conversion are provided.
 Study these for insights into how to write further recipes.

+`jx/tests/test_js2xml.php` provides a good study-case for how recipes are adjusted.
+It steps through the stock conversion, then adds custom list item tags, and then custom post-processing of element text.

 **more how-to tbd**

 ### Open Questions